-CRIM’s varied expertise allows us to leverage every type of client data: speech/audio, text, image, video and structured data.
-CRIM’s strength lies in its ability to factor in all aspects of an IT project throughout its realization: data science and AI best practices, software architecture and integration, data security and ethics.
+CRIM’s varied expertise allows us to value all types of data from our clients: speech/audio, text, image, video, structured data.
+CRIM’s strength lies in its ability to take into account all aspects of a project during its implementation: data science and best practices in AI, software architecture and integration, data security and ethics.

 A critical mass of experts to meet the industry's needs

 CRIM is home to some 60 full-time employees, supplemented each year by part-time and contractual personnel, as well as students, interns, and grant holders.